talk-to/NSData-TDTImageMIMEDetection/README.md

 # NSData+TDTImageMIMEDetection

-Category on NSData that can determine if it is a representaion of a JPEG image or a PNG image.
+Category on NSData that can determine if it is a representaion of a JPEG, PNG or GIF image.

 ## Usage